ajcwebdev/dash-transcripts/markdown_files/2024-01-15-insurance-on-dash-platform.md

 [04:23] and such a crypto is better than another crypto, but that positions the superior crypto against its real competition, CBDCs, that makes clear what is at stake.
 [04:33] Perhaps then, as more CBDCs are piloted and rolled out, we'll see more individuals looking for an alternative that works.
 [04:40] We need to be ready.
 We need to put our best foot forward.
 [04:42] We need to observe, think, act, and repeat with precision.
-Good morning, good day, welcome to Incubator Weekly, Rodrigo and Ryan, how are you today?
+Good morning, good day, welcome to Incubator Weekly, Rodrigo and Rion, how are you today?
 [04:59] And did either of you find yourself during the newsreel thinking, yes, I've had that experience where someone asks me about crypto or whatever, and I just find myself wondering, [05:08] wow, what is he thinking when he's asking me this, because yeah, there's different options out there.
 [05:15] Yeah.
 Good morning.